Homological properties of the relative Frobenius morphism: Simplicial rings

 Over ordinary commutative rings, Betti numbers are important homological invariants.
 In this section, we define them for modules over simplicial rings and prove several lemmas about how they behave along maps of rings.

 \begin{definition} Let $A$ be a commutative simplicial ring.
-We say that $A$ is \emph{local} if $A_0$ is a noetherian local ring.
+We say that $A$ is \emph{local} if $A_0$ is a noetherian local ring, in which case $\pi_0(A)$ is also a noetherian local ring.
 If $k$ is the residue field of $A_0$, we write $(A,k)$.
 Given $M\in\Mod(A)$, we say that $M$ is a \emph{finite} $A$-module if $\pi_i(M)$ is a finite $\pi_0(A)$-module for each $i$ and $\pi_i(M)=0$ for $i\gg0$.
 We write $\fmod(A)$ for the category of finite $A$-modules. \end{definition}

 \begin{definition} Let $(A,k)$ be a local simplicial ring and $M\in\fmod(A)$.
 Define the \emph{$i^{th}$ Betti number} of $M$ as

 where $M\otimes_A^\bL k$ is computed by applying $-\otimes_A k$ to a cofibrant replacement of $M$ (equivalently applying $M\otimes_A -$ to a cofibrant replacement of $k$).